pinkmoon25/bookstore/README.md

-# Bookstore
+### Bookstore 📚

- Bookstore is a website for Adding your favourite books and keep track of books you need.
+Bookstore is a web application where you can add and organize your favorite books, keeping track of what you own and what you plan to read.
+Create personalized booklists to manage your collection effortlessly.

+### Features:
- Add your books and create a booklist.
+- Add books to your collection
+- Create and manage custom booklists
+- Track books you've read and want to read

+---

 ## Built With